sunnyvalechha/Terraform/README.md

 * Community Providers - We also can provide the entire provider configuration and opensource will maintain these providers.
 There is no official backing up by Hashicorp and Partner provider on this.

+**Multiple Providers** - We can setup multi region infra setup on terraform.

+Use keyword 'alias' to implement multi region infra setup on terraform.